 ABSTRACT

-In this chapter we have provided an overview of various tools usedutilized for various data collection methods.
-One of the main stages in a research study is data collection that enables the researcher to find answers to research questions.
-Data collection is the process of collecting data aiming to gain insights regarding the research topic.
-There are different types of data and different data collection methods accordingly.
-However, it may be challenging for researchers to select the most appropriate type of data collection based on the type of data that is usedutilized in the research.
-This article aims to provide a comprehensive source for data collection tools.
+We have given an overview of the numerous tools utilized for different data collection methods in this chapter.
+Data gathering, which enables the researcher to discover answers to research questions, is one of the key phases in a research study.
+Data collection is the process of gathering information with the goal of learning more about the research issue.
+Various data kinds correspond to various data collection techniques.
+However, based on the type of data that will be utilized in the research, it may be difficult for researchers to choose the best type of data collecting.
+The purpose of this article is to offer a thorough source for data collection tools.
 Then, based on these categories, possible data collection strategies are described, along with the advantages and disadvantages of doing so.
 Comparatively to quantitative researchers, qualitative researchers prefer more flexible, less organised data collection methods.
 In experimental and qualitative research, participants are frequently observed directly; this is less prevalent in so-called survey research, which typically relies on self-report questionnaires.
 It is crucial that researchers employ resources that are trustworthy and appropriate for the target audience and the task at hand.
 The manuals for standardised tools include norms and reliability and validity indices.
 However, you might need to create your own if the characteristics and purposes for which these data are used differ from yours.

 KEY TERMS: Data, Data Collection, Data Collection Tools.